BioSLuDge/MQTT-concord4/README.md

 ## Notes

-The previous ST version supported 'loud' as an option for arming / disarming, but I didn't implement that as my panel doesn't support it anyways.
+The previous ST version supported 'loud' as an option for arming / disarming, but the last package didn't implement that as their panel doesn't support it anyways.
 If desired it could be added back as the payload for the various topics.